CISRS Scaffolding Course Part 1: Tube & Fitting, designed for scaffolding professionals across the UK.

 What Are the Benefits of Doing this Course?

-The cost of training varies based on the provider and location you choose.
+The cost of training varies by provider and location.
 However, pricing remains competitive across all service areas.
 For specific pricing details, please contact us at 0333 344 1293.

 CISRS Scaffolding Part 1: Tube and Fitting Course Job Opportunities

-Upon completing the CISRS Scaffolding Part 1: Tube and Fitting Course, you will be eligible to apply for the CISRS Trainee Scaffolder Card.
+Upon completing the CISRS Scaffolding training, you will be eligible to apply for the CISRS Trainee Scaffolder Card.
 This card allows you to work on-site under supervision while gaining hands-on experience in scaffolding.
 It is the first step toward building your scaffolding career.

 • Trainee Scaffolder – Working under supervision to assist in the erection, modification, and dismantling of scaffolding systems.